technofocus-pte/msignt2/Lab 06 - Continuous Monitoring and Model Management.md

 **At the end of this lab you will know how-to:**

-- Import data sets to storage account and clean the data using python SDK notebook
-- Build a Machine learning model using Azure machine Learning
-- Use AI-based recommendation systems for prediction
-- Using insights from the enhanced segmentation
-- Use Azure AI Search Services to enrich the chatbot with search
-- use Azure AI Bot Service for customer engagement using chatbot
+- Exploring  Azure AI Bot Service for customer engagement using chatbot

 **Tools/Technologies/Apps used :**